firstrow/logvoyage/readme.md

 logvoyage backend
 logvoyage web
 ```
-Once server started you can access it by http://localhost:3000
+Once server started you can access it at [http://localhost:3000](http://localhost:3000)

 ## Front-end development
 ### Bower